 The PHA made the proposed Plan and all information relevant to the public hearing available for public inspection at least 45 days before the hearing, published a notice that a hearing would be held and conducted a hearing to discuss the Plan and invited public comment.

-The PHA certifies that it will carry out the Plan in conformity with Title VI of the Civil Rights Act of 1964, the Fair Housing Act, section 504 of the Rehabilitation Act of 1973, and title II of the Americans with Disabilities Act of 1990 and other applicable civil rights laws.
+The PHA certifies that it will carry out the Plan in conformity with Title VI of the Civil Rights Act of 1964 (42 U.S.C.
+2000d-2000d-4), the Fair Housing Act (42 U.S.C.
+3601-19), section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+794), title II of the Americans with Disabilities Act of 1990 (42 U.S.C.
+12101 et seq.) and other applicable civil rights laws.
+In addition, if it administers a Housing Choice Voucher Program, the PHA certifies that it will administer the program in conformity with the Fair Housing Act, Title VI of the Civil Rights Act of 1965, section 504 of the Rehabilitation Act of 1973, and Title II of the Americans with Disabilities Act, and that it will affirmatively further fair housing in the administration of the program.

-The PHA will affirmatively further fair housing in accordance with 24 CFR § 903.7(o) and 24 CFR § 903.15(d), which means that it will take meaningful actions to further the goals identified in the Assessment of Fair Housing (AFH) conducted in accordance with the requirements of 24 CFR 5.150 through 5.180, that it will take no action that is materially inconsistent with its obligation to affirmatively further fair housing, and that it will address fair housing issues and contributing factors in its programs, in accordance with 24 CFR §903.7(o)(3).
+The PHA will affirmatively further fair housing by fulfilling the requirements at 24 CFR § 903.7(o) and 24 CFR § 903.15(d), which means that it will take meaningful actions to further the goals identified in the Assessment of Fair Housing (AFH) conducted in accordance with the requirements of 24 CFR § 5.150 through 5.180, that it will take no action that is materially inconsistent with its obligation to affirmatively further fair housing, and that it will address fair housing issues and contributing factors in its programs, in accordance with 24 CFR §903.7(o)(3).
+Until such time as the PHA is required to submit an AFH, and that AFH has been accepted by HUD, the PHA will address impediments to fair housing choice identified in the Analysis of Impediments to fair housing choice associated with any applicable Consolidated or Annual Action Plan under 24 CFR part 91.

 For a PHA Plan that includes a policy for site based waiting lists: